-What’s the best tip for giving an online presentations?
+What’s the best tip for giving an online presentation?

 To help you give an online presentation, we asked CEOs and business leaders this question for their best tips.